KNKNT/CarMarket/README.md

-# CarMarket# CarMarket - WPF Car Dealership Application
+# CarMarket - WPF Car Dealership Application

 CarMarket is a desktop application for managing a car dealership, built with WPF and MySQL as the database.
 The application provides functionality for tracking inventory, managing sales, and handling customer interactions.